 Old Gaffers Festival

-What are old gaffers?
-Well it can mean an old men or work foremen, but these old gaffers are traditional boats in which the sailing rig (configuration of sails) is four-cornered not triangular.
+What are the old gaffers?
+Well, it can mean old men or work foremen, but these old gaffers are traditional boats in which the sailing rig (configuration of sails) is four-cornered not triangular.
 This type of rig is held across the top by a pole called a gaff.
-A gaff rig is a very traditional rigging system and was replaced by the more popular Bermudan rig (with the triangular sail) in the early 1900.
-Thanks to the Old Gaffers Association we are lucky enough to be able to see a plethora or old gaffers at the festival in Yarmouth.
+A gaff rig is a very traditional rigging system and was replaced by the more popular Bermudan rig (with the triangular sail) in early 1900.
+Thanks to the Old Gaffers Association we are lucky enough to be able to see a plethora of old gaffers at the festival in Yarmouth.

 Image Courtesy of Compflight